Protesters to greet Pope in Dublin amid sex abuse scandal

 Some local leaders boycotted a formal reception with the Pope, too.
 Orla O'Connor, director of the National Women's Council of Ireland, said she declined an invitation to join the Pope and representatives of civil society on Saturday in protest over the "trauma" that the Church has caused women, especially in blocking rights and equality.

 But even so, Ireland remains a country where 78% of men and women still check the "Catholic" box.
-All tickets have been swept up to see Pope Francis on Sunday at the Shrine of Our Lady of Knock in County Mayo, where he will lead prayers for families around the world, and later for the mass in Dublin.
+All tickets were swept up to see Pope Francis on Sunday at the Shrine of Our Lady of Knock in County Mayo.

 "It's something of a paradox.
 We're at a stage where we consider ourselves a post-Catholic society, but people can't stop talking about Catholicism," Eamon Maher, co-editor of "Tracing the Cultural Legacy of Irish Catholicism," told CNN.
 "It's still a defining feature of what makes the Irish, Irish."